alefore/weblog/zettelkasten.md

 These are temporary anomalies, exceptions to the principle I follow of referencing every note.

-The distribution appears to follow a power law fairly closely.
-For contrast, the following is a graph of the distribution of y = 2⁻ˣ:
+The distribution appears to follow a power Law fairly closely.
+For comparison, the distribution of y = 2⁻ˣ looks like this:

 ![images/009.svg](images/009.svg)